 “It was once the best selling postcard at the Louvre and was very widely disseminated,” Toby Kamps, the Menil Collection's Curator of Modern and Contemporary Art, said.
 “For whatever reason, Fabiola caught on as a favorite for amateur painters.”

 While the Mona Lisa can be viewed at the Louvre and Starry Night at MoMa, Fabiola’s original portrait went missing in 1912.
 Some speculate that it was lost in a San Francisco fire.
 The international replicas are all that remain of the 1885 portrait by Henner.
-Alÿs is still coming across them, recently in Beirut and Lebanon.
+Alÿs is still coming across them, recently in Beirut and other cities in Lebanon.

-In 2009, his 300+ Fabiola collection became a traveling exhibit.
+In 2009, his 300-plus Fabiola collection became a traveling exhibit.
 Today, you can see his 410 portraits on one wall in the Menil Collection's Byzantine Fresco Chapel, with 70 replicas of smaller sorts sprinkled throughout the campus.

 “We call it the great wall, as it’s meant to overwhelm,” Kamps said.
 And it does.
 When you walk into the dark room, with one well-lit wall, you’re instantly jarred by the plentiful profiles.
 As your neck careens and swivels, taking in the portraits that are mere inches apart, you slowly see more and more differences.
 “That’s the magic we want viewers to feel,” Kamps shared.